On this page

 With such flexible and wide-ranging options, the necessary personality traits, skills, and educational backgrounds required to build an industrial-organizational psychology career are also quite diverse.
 Here are a few of the things you should consider.

 Regardless of job title or industry, most positions in industrial-organizational psychology require a master’s degree in industrial-organizational psychology.
 You’ll need a master’s degree and several years of directly relevant experience to move into a senior or management position, or to work as a consultant.
-Research-oriented jobs, teaching at a university, and some other positions may require a doctoral degree (PhD).
+Research-oriented jobs, university teaching, and some other positions may require a doctoral degree (PhD).

 Not sure whether you should pursue a master’s or a doctoral degree?
 That will depend on how much time and money you wish to invest in your education.